 We may earn money or products from the companies mentioned in this post.

-Since I realized this, I have made it a point to get up and accomplish my morning chores before I do anything sedentary.
-By the time I am finished, I’m usually ready to keep smashing my goals.
-The
+Since I realized this, I have made it a point to get up and accomplish my morning chores before I do any relaxing.
+By the time I am finished, I’m usually ready to be up and at ’em.

 Related: The Best Ideas to Get Your Tiny Closet Under Control

 If you find yourself losing time in a day, or wondering what you have accomplished, you might need to reevaluate your routine.

 As a mother, following a routine will help your kids transition from one situation to the next more easily.

 As a businesswoman, having (the right) routine will increase your productivity and make time so that you can smash through your goals!